sajmon170/crackmes/l0ccedc0de/README.md

                 🡩__ the AP points here
 ```

+Note that `0x70707070` is actually `0x0000000070707070` when written as a 64-bit
+address.
+However, everything turns out alright, because the array is filled with
+zeros after `pppp`.
+When `printf` reads the pointer for `%n` it takes the `pppp`
+value along with the remaining `\0\0\0\0` values next to it (remember that it
+needs to read 8 bytes).
+Since numbers are stored in little endian `pppp\0\0\0\0`
+is a valid representation for the `0x70707070` pointer.
+Our job is now done.

 > [!NOTE]
 > We can overwrite the memory at address `0x70707070` by passing in
 > `%x%x%x%x%x%x%x%npppp` as an input to the `fgets` call.